-This quantitative measure requires undergraduate students maintain a cumulative completion rate of 70% of the attempted coursework (including developmental, dual enrollment, and/or transfer hours accepted by TSC).
+This quantitative measure requires undergraduate students to maintain a cumulative completion rate of 67% of the attempted coursework (including developmental, dual enrollment, and/or transfer hours accepted by TSC).
 This percentage is determined by dividing the number of hours completed by the total number of hours attempted.
-Attempted hours are the total number of hours of "W", "I", "F" (as well as repeated coursework); and
+Attempted hours are the total number of hours completed plus hours of "W", "I", "F" (as well as repeated coursework); and

-• Timeframe to Complete Academic Program
+Timeframe to Complete Academic Program